-POLICY H&P1 - BUILDING STYLE AND DESIGN
+POLICY H&P 1 - BUILDING STYLE AND DESIGN

-Development will seek to preserve or enhance the Conservation Area, taking account of traditional building style or materials.
+H&P 1.1 Development will seek to preserve or enhance the character or appearance of the Conservation Area, taking account of traditional building style or materials.

-New development within the village should take account of nearby building style and materials, as described for five defined character areas which have their own design guidance described in the accompanying text below.
-The five character areas, shown on Map M-PAC1, are:
+H&P 1.2 Subject to H&P1.4 below, new development within the village should take account of nearby building style and materials, as described for five defined character areas which have their own design guidance described in the accompanying text below.
+The five character areas, shown on Maps 8/8a, are: